6 dog-friendly cafés that aren’t to be barked at

 This slice of doggie heaven takes pet-friendly dining to the next level.
 After a wander through the Canine Comfort dog boutique, rest your paws with a cappuccino, while your beau chows into a Muttley Muffin – a sumptuous blend of sausage meat, sweet potato and biscuit bones.

 The in-house catering service even throws doggie birthday parties, and with seven dog years to celebrate in one, why not do it in style?
 Parties are set in a fenced, grassy lawn where canine guests tug at bone bonbons, share biscuit birthday cake and wash down the excitement with Pawrex – a dogs-only, beef-flavoured (non-alcoholic) beer.

 Saabi on Manson gives both owners and pooches something to drool over with its fresh breakfasts and generous servings.
 While masters warm up in the winter sun with free-range eggs and double-smoked bacon, the canine social scene fires up in the shady, grassed doggie area.
 Much to the owner’s relief (and hound’s disappointment), a mobile hydro bath passes through every Saturday morning to dip dirty dogs.

 4. The Velo Project

 The Dogue Menu at The Velo Project gets tails wagging all-round with its exclusive list of dishes that can be shared by humans and hounds.
-With carnivorous pet-friendly treats like a rice beef carob crackle (picture a chocolate crackle but without the chocolate), doggie doughnuts and peanut butter lactose-free milkshakes, this café ensures four-legged friends don’t miss out on any of the fine dining action.
+With pet-friendly treats like doggie doughnuts, doggy screams (ice cream cone dog cookies) and poochy chinos (milky treats topped with kangaroo liver sprinkles), this café ensures four-legged friends don’t miss out on any of the fine dining action.